galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 Single-cell RNA (scRNA) sequencing is the technological successor to classical "bulk" RNA-seq, where samples are no longer defined at the tissue level but at the individual cell level.
 The bulk RNA-seq methods seen in [previous hands-on material]({{site.baseurl}}{% link topics/transcriptomics/tutorials/ref-based/tutorial.md %}) would give the average expression of genes in a sample, whilst overlooking the distinct expression profiles given by the cell sub-populations due to their heterogeneity.

-The rise of scRNA sequencing provides the means to explore this hetereogeneity by examining samples at the individual cell level, enabling a greater understanding of the development and function of such samples, by the characteristics of their constituent cells.
+The rise of scRNA sequencing provides the means to explore this heterogeneity by examining samples at the individual cell level, enabling a greater understanding of the development and function of such samples, by the characteristics of their constituent cells.

-Consider the heterogenity of cells sampled from bone marrow, where hematopoietic stem cells can give rise to many different cell types within the same tissue:
+Consider the heterogeneity of cells sampled from bone marrow, where hematopoietic stem cells can give rise to many different cell types within the same tissue:

 ![Cell Differentiation of Hematopoietic Stem cells]({{site.baseurl}}{% link topics/transcriptomics/images/scrna_hematopoiesis.png %} "Cell Differentiation of Hematopoietic Stem cells.
 Image Source: https://commons.wikimedia.org/wiki/File:Hematopoiesis_simple.svg")

-The genes expressed by these cells at different developmental time points can be subtle, but generally can be classified into discrete cell subpopulations or under statistical clustering methods such as PCA or tSNE.
+The genes expressed by these cells at different developmental time points can be subtle, but generally can be classified into discrete cell sub-populations or under statistical clustering methods such as PCA or tSNE.
 Cells in the same cluster exhibit similar profiles of differential expression in the same set of related genes, compared to cells in other clusters.
-By identifying significant genes in each cluster, cell types and cell developmental heirarchies can be inferred based on the proximity of these clusters to one another.
+By identifying significant genes in each cluster, cell types and cell developmental hierarchies can be inferred based on the proximity of these clusters to one another.

 Other than cell development, there are many more factors that can shape the level of gene expression exhibited by a given cell.
 Intercellular cell-signalling can block or enhance specific transcripts, the total amount of transcripts of a cell increases with the cell-cycle, or the proximity of a cell within a tissue to nutrients or oxygen.

 ![Facets of Cellular Identity]({{site.baseurl}}{% link topics/transcriptomics/images/scrna_nbt3711.png %} "Revealing the vectors of cellular identity with single-cell genomics, Nature Biotechnology, 2016")

 This tutorial is in part inspired by aspects of the [Hemberg workflow](https://hemberg-lab.github.io/scRNA.seq.course/) at the Sanger institute, as well as the [CGATOxford workflow](https://github.com/CGATOxford/UMI-tools) which provides the **UMI-tools** suite that we make use of.
-The barcoding follows the [CEL-Seq2 protocol](https://doi.org/10.1186/s13059-016-0938-8) mentioned in the [*Understanding Barcodes*]({{ site.baseurl }}{% link topics/transcriptomics/tutorials/scrna-umis/tutorial.md %}) hands-on, and uses the same lane configuration as utilized by the [Freiburg MPI Grün lab](https://www.ie-freiburg.mpg.de/gruen).
+The barcoding follows the [CEL-Seq2 protocol](https://doi.org/10.1186/s13059-016-0938-8) mentioned in the [*Understanding Barcodes*]({{ site.baseurl }}{% link topics/transcriptomics/tutorials/scrna-umis/tutorial.md %}) hands-on, and uses the same lane configuration as utilised by the [Freiburg MPI Grün lab](https://www.ie-freiburg.mpg.de/gruen).

 # Analysis Strategy
 {:.no_toc}